Brain Boosts Can Help You Age Well

 Not sure where to start?
-Here are some fun ways to keep your mind active and improve your brain power:
+Here are some ways to improve your brain power:

-Meaningful activities: Doing tasks that are meaningful to you, such as hobbies that make you feel healthy and happy can improve your mental health.
-Because our brains are always developing, doing something you love creates new neural pathways that improve memory and critical thinking skills.
+Participate in meaningful activities: Everyone needs a sense of purpose in order to feel healthy and happy.
+Spending time on hobbies or with people you care about can improve your mental state.
+Also, doing something you love creates new neural pathways that improve memory and critical thinking skills.

 - Volunteer with an organization or a neighborhood program.